 Out of an abundance of caution, and recognizing that Verona is presently engaged in a process of determining how to comply with its 173 unit prospective need obligation, DMH2 wishes to confirm that its interest is to develop the Property with multi-family residential development.
-If made available for development in the Fourth Round, the Property would be an available parcel which is approvable, developable, and suitable for inclusionary development, yielding a significant can reasonably accommodate, given its size and prime location on Bloomfield Avenue.
+If made available for development in the Fourth Round, the Property would be an available parcel realistic development potential given Verona's calculated need and the density which the Property can reasonably accommodate, given its size and prime location on Bloomfield Avenue.